Last updated on 2026-05-15

 Program Structure

-The Educational Support program is structured to be completed within two academic years of full-time study.
-The program includes a blend of theoretical knowledge and practical experience, ensuring that students are well-prepared for their future roles.
+The Educational Support program is designed to be completed within a two-year timeframe of full-time study.
+This program offers a comprehensive approach to learning, ensuring that students are well-prepared for their future roles in educational settings.
 Key features of the program structure include:

-Students will also have the opportunity to participate in co-op placements, which provide valuable experience in the field.
-This comprehensive program prepares graduates for a variety of roles in educational settings.
+Students will also have the opportunity to engage in various program options, such as co-op placements, which provide valuable hands-on experience in the field.
+This structure ensures that graduates are equipped with the necessary skills and knowledge to support students with diverse learning needs effectively.

 Featured Experiences